api-girl/Applitools-CrossBrowser-Hackathon/README.md

 ### Running in Intellij Idea
 - A correct testng_suite.xml file needs to be run for each approach: Traditional1, Traditional2, Modern1, Modern2.
-- Each folder contains its own file.
+- Each folder contains its own testng_suite.xml file.

 ### Running from a command line:
 1. ModernTestsV1: enter the folder C:\Users\Nena\repos\Applitools-CrossBrowser-Hackaton\ModernTestsV1\Applitools-Hackaton and run the command "mvn clean test"